AnushreeBannadabhavi/Reinforcement-Learning-Neural-Net---Robocode/README.md

 # Reinforcement-Learning,Neural-Net-Robocode
-Built a robocode tank (a Reinforcement Learning) agent that battles with another robot (an enemy) and defeats it ~80% of the time.
-The error backpropagation algorithm as applied to multi-layer perceptron.
+Built a robocode tank (a Reinforcement Learning agent) that battles with another robot (an enemy) and defeats it ~80% of the time.

-that uses Reinforcement learning and neural net to guide its actions.

 ## Before training the battle looks something like this:
 - Yellow battle tank : Opponent